 The Social Insurance Institution of Finland (Kela) pays part of the expenses of private health care, if you are covered by Finnish national health insurance.
 Ask for more information at Kela.

 Sometimes Kela’s reimbursement can be deducted directly from the sum you pay at the cash desk.
 Take along the certificate that states that you are covered by the Finnish national health insurance.
 You can also apply for reimbursement from Kela afterwards.

-If your family member is a danger to themselves or others and they refuse to see a doctor, you can call a health centre or hospital yourself.
-If help is needed fast, say so on the phone.
-If you fear that your family member will hurt themselves, mention this too.
+If your family member or friend is a danger to themselves or others and they refuse to see a doctor, you can call a health and social services centre or emergency clinic.
+If help is needed urgently, say so on the phone.
+If you fear that your family member or friend will hurt themselves, mention this too.

-If your family member is in very bad condition and needs acute psychiatric hospital care, they may be referred to treatment even if they do not want it themselves.
-A doctor’s referral to coercive treatment (pakkohoitolähete) is required for this.
-If someone’s life is in immediate danger, you can call the emergency number 112.
-Please do not call the emergency number if the situation is non-urgent.
+If your family member or friend is in a very bad condition and needs acute psychiatric hospital care, they may be referred to treatment even if they do not want it themselves.
+This requires a doctor’s referral to coercive treatment.
+If someone's life is in immediate danger, you can call the emergency number 112.
+Do not call the emergency number if the situation is not urgent.

 Help by phone

 - English: 09 2525 0116

 - Ukrainian: 09 2525 0114

 The crisis helpline of MIELI Mental Health Finland provides immediate discussion therapy for people facing a crisis and those close to them.
 The calls are taken by crisis workers and trained volunteer support persons.
 You do not have to give your name when calling.
 You can call the crisis helpline to talk about an unexpected event or difficult situation in your life in a permissive and supportive environment.

 Children and young people